gpetuhov/AndroidInterview/README.md

 * How to transfer a class between activities? (it must be Serializable)
 * Difference between Serializable and Parcelable
 * How to return a result from the activity?
+* What can go wrong when calling activity.startActivityForResult() inside fragment?
+(The result will be delivered to onActivityResult() of the activity, not the fragment)
 * Data persistence (shared preferences, db, file)
 * What is the purpose of Services?
 * I am starting a network request from the Service.
 What problem can this cause?
 (Service runs on the main thread by default)